Tom Major-Ball: Early adult life and stage career

 Circa 1896 the family moved back to the UK, to the Walsall area, where Tom Major developed a successful music hall career.
 He claimed to have performed at "every theatre in England, Wales, Scotland and Ireland".
 In 1901 Major fathered an out-of-wedlock child (Tom Moss) with Mary Moss, a married woman.
 His music hall act was as a comedian and song-and-dance man, chiefly with Kitty Grant; a relationship grew, though this remained secret as Kitty was married.
 Kitty called herself Drum for the stage effect of "Drum and Ball"; Tom later added "Major" to the name when the double act was renamed "Drum and Major".
 He sometimes performed under the name Tom Major.

-In July 1903 he and Kitty toured for a year in South America, where Major worked for period as a ranch-hand in Argentina and later at a casino in Buenos Aires, before getting caught up in a civil war in Uruguay, where he was forced to enlist in a local militia.
+In July 1903 he and Kitty toured for a year in South America, where Major worked for a period as a ranch-hand in Argentina and later at a casino in Buenos Aires, before getting caught up in a civil war in Uruguay, where he was forced to enlist in a local militia.
 On the couple's return to the United Kingdom in April 1904 they resumed touring music halls and their performing careers flourished.
 On 18 February 1906, he and Kitty became founder members at the creation of the Variety Artistes' Federation at the Vaudeville Club in London.
 They later married in 1910, following the death of Kitty's husband David Grant.
 A heart condition prevented Tom from enlisting for active service in World War I.

 In 1923 Major had an affair with Alice Maud Frankland, which resulted in the birth of a child, Kathleen, on 6 October 1923.

 Kitty died in June 1928 following a stage accident in which she was struck by a steel beam.
 With music halls suffering a decline as cinemas became more popular with the public, Tom gave up his performing career in 1930.